 1 fair to say that there is a likely correlation between the 2 lack of services or the proximity to certain facilities 3 such as education or medical facilities that may impact on 4 an RCMP officer's decision to bring their family to these 5 limited duration posts?
 6 COMMISSIONER BRENDA LUCKI: I think it's a 7 personal choice.
 Some people actually we have I had 8 members in that district who would never leave that 9 district, and it was a personal choice.
 Some people prefer 10 that type of policing; others, smaller town policing.
 11 Myself, I just moved to Ottawa and I'm finding it far too 12 big.
-13 MS. JESSICA BARLOW: And so, is it fair to 14 say that if the services and goods and facilities and the 15 availability to access services that it might actually make 16 officers more apt to be able to bring their families, and 17 that it may also necessitate the need for longer term 18 postings as opposed to limited duration?
-19 COMMISSIONER BRENDA LUCKI: Actually, again, 20 I think it's a personal choice, but it may affect some 21 people from bringing their families.
-But, we find often 22 when members have younger families, they're more apt to 23 that's the time when they're going to bring their families.
-24 We always suggest that once your kids hit high school, do 25 not move them because they will hate you for the rest of
+13 MS. JESSICA BARLOW: And so, is it fair to 13 14 MS. JESSICA BARLOW: And so, is it fair to say that if the services and goods and facilities and the 14 say that if the services and goods and facilities and the 14 15 say that if the services and goods and facilities and the availability to access services that it might actually make 14 15 16 say that if the services and goods and facilities and the availability to access services that it might actually make officers more apt to be able to bring their families, and 14 15 16 17 say that if the services and goods and facilities and the availability to access services that it might actually make officers more apt to be able to bring their families, and that it may also necessitate the need for longer term 14 15 16 17 18 say that if the services and goods and facilities and the availability to access services that it might actually make officers more apt to be able to bring their families, and that it may also necessitate the need for longer term postings as opposed to limited duration?
+14 15 16 17 18 19 say that if the services and goods and facilities and the availability to access services that it might actually make officers more apt to be able to bring their families, and that it may also necessitate the need for longer term postings as opposed to limited duration?
+COMMISSIONER BRENDA LUCKI: Actually, again, 14 15 16 17 18 19 20 say that if the services and goods and facilities and the availability to access services that it might actually make officers more apt to be able to bring their families, and that it may also necessitate the need for longer term postings as opposed to limited duration?
+COMMISSIONER BRENDA LUCKI: Actually, again, I think it's a personal choice, but it may affect some 14 15 16 17 18 19 20 21 say that if the services and goods and facilities and the availability to access services that it might actually make officers more apt to be able to bring their families, and that it may also necessitate the need for longer term postings as opposed to limited duration?
+COMMISSIONER BRENDA LUCKI: Actually, again, I think it's a personal choice, but it may affect some people from bringing their families.
+But, we find often not move them because they will hate you for the rest of